-As information asset is any valuable information that the organisation has.
-An information asset can have many different forms: it can be a paper document, a digital document, a database, a password or encryption key or any other digital file.
+An information asset is any valuable information that the organisation has.
+An information asset can have many different forms: it can be a paper document, a digital document, a database, a password or encryption key, or any other digital file.
 Since they do not appear on a balance sheet, identifying information assets can be challenging.

 Capital refers to the money a business owner has invested in a business, representing the difference between the business's assets and liabilities.
 Assets are things that add value to a business.